elixir-dx/dx/README.md

 [![Last Updated](https://img.shields.io/github/last-commit/infer-beam/infer/main)](https://github.com/infer-beam/infer/tree/main)
 ![CI](https://github.com/infer-beam/infer/actions/workflows/ci.yml/badge.svg)

-Infer is an inference engine that allows to declare logic based on data schemas (such as Ecto) in a central and concise way.
+Infer is an Elixir library that allows adding inferred properties to Ecto schemas, defined by rules based on fields, associations or other inferred properties.
+You can then load/query them as if they were Ecto fields or associations using Infer's API.

+It allows you to write declarative and easy-to-read domain logic by defining WHAT the rules are without having to care about HOW to execute them.

+Under the hood, Infer's evaluation engine loads associations as needed concurrently in batches and can even translate your logic to Ecto queries directly.

 ## Installation